inception-project/inception-project.github.io/_use-case-gallery/company-inventory/index.md

 The main goal of using INCEpTION at this stage of the project was to prepare a gold standard data for training a recurrent neural network for the task of named entity recognition.
-Features of INCEPtION that turned to be especially helpful in our scenario are:
+Features of INCEpTION that turned to be especially helpful in our scenario are:

 * **Active learning.** This feature considerably reduces time required for the annotation.
 * **Ability to work with multiple languages.** Experience shows, that availability of language and